amitsaha/echorand.me/content/posts/kubernetes-notes.md

 The Google cloud [docs](https://cloud.google.com/kubernetes-engine/docs/how-to/pod-security-policies) has some basic human friendly docs.
 A `psp` is a way to enforce certain policies that `pod` needs to comply with before it's allowed to be scheduled to be run on the cluster - create or an update operation (perhaps a restart of the pod?).
-Essentially, it is a type of a [validating admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/)
+Essentially, it is a type of a [validating admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).

+I should mention that I found it (later on) to think about pod security policies as a way to "control" various attributes of a pod.
+Hence, the [pod spec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#podspec-v1-core) is worth referring to simultaneously.

 The  summarized version of how pod security policies are enforced in practice is: